AVerteC/c-asgn0/README_asgn2.md

 ### Running httpserver

-This command starts the server with the specified port number.
+This command starts the server using the specified log file with the specified port number.
  ```sh
  $ ./httpserver -l <log_filename> <port number>
  ```